oliyh/angel-interceptor/README.md

 Pedestal interceptors are applied sequentially in the order in which they are specified, starting with those defined at the service level and progressing on through those defined at route branch and finally route leaf level.

-**Angel Interceptor** allows you to express relations between interceptors to gain maximum reuse without repetition.
+**Angel Interceptor** allows you to express relations between interceptors and conditions of inclusion to gain maximum reuse without repetition.

-## Use case
+## Dependent Interceptors

 Imagine you are building an API for integration with multiple chat services.
 You would naturally put `slack-auth` and `hipchat-auth` as interceptors on the appropriate route branches, as below.